GHOST-Aram/db-populator/README.md

 # How to Populate DB with Test Data.
 Testing is important in the software development life cycle.
-During the development process, you will ocassionally want to test your application with some data.
+During the development process, you will ocassionally want to test your application against real data.
 One way to acquire test data is through manual entry.
 The problem with manual entry is that its limited.
 There is only so much data you can enter manually.
-A better option is to load the data to your database using a different program.
-This article will show you how to write a program to upload test dta to your test database.
+A better option is to load the data to your database using a program separate from your application.
+In this article we will learn how to write a program to upload test data to a test database.

 To learn smoothly from this article, you should have basic knowledge of the following.
-- Writing programs with Node JS
+- Creating simple programs with Node JS
 - Working with Mongo DB
 - Working with a database abstration library.
-This article uses Mongoose.
+We will use Mongoose in this article.

-We will learn how to upload test data o the databse by performing the following actions:
+We will learn how to upload test data to the databse by performing the following actions:

 1. Create data model.
 2. Fetch raw data from an API.